webflow/webflow-python/README.md

 ## Advanced

 ### Timeouts
-By default requests time out after 60 seconds.
+By default, requests time out after 60 seconds.
 You can configure this with a timeout option, which accepts a float.

 ```python